ZEISS PLANAR ZM T* 50mm F2

 1.Overview

-The Planar 50mm F2 ZM is a standard lens manufactured by Cosina and released on January 15, 2005 under the Carl Zeiss brand.
+The Planar 50mm F2 ZM is a standard lens manufactured by Cosina under the Carl Zeiss brand, released on January 15, 2005.

-Its main specifications are a Gaussian configuration of 6 elements in 4 groups, 8 aperture blades, and a minimum shooting distance of 0.7m.
+Its main specifications are a 4-group, 6-element Gaussian configuration, 8 aperture blades, and a minimum shooting distance of 0.7m.

 A dedicated bayonet hood, the Lens Shade 35/50mm, is available for 7,500 yen (excluding tax) JAN 4530076 855359, which is the same as the BIOGON 35mm F2, released at the same time.

-The difference becomes clear when you line up the lens configuration diagrams of the Planar 50mm ZM and the C Sonnar 50mm ZM.
-The Sonnar has a recessed rear lens, which allows the lens barrel to be compact, and you can see that the lens configuration is suitable for rangefinders.
+The difference between the lens configuration diagrams of the Planar 50mm ZM and the C Sonnar 50mm ZM is clear when you compare them side by side.
+The Sonnar has a recessed rear lens element, which allows the lens barrel to be made compact, and it is a lens configuration suitable for rangefinders.

 Items | Planar | C Sonnar |